 “Its” is the possessive form of the neuter pronoun “it”, like “his” is the possessive form of “he” and “hers” is the one for “she”.

 So “its” is not the contracted form of pronoun and verb “It is” – that would be “it’s”, with the apostrophe – just like “his” is not the contracted form of “he is”…

 An elementary school child should know that but, apparently, American schoolteachers do not devote any time to that, or the students are too thick to grasp this basic but fundamental concept.

-And now, let’s even forget about the expression “we’re golden”, which is actually used only in “spoken informal American English”, which is to say that the writer has confused written with spoken American and moreover confuses it with English.
-Well, they’re Americans so you cannot expect them to speak English, right?
+And now, let’s even forget about the expression “we’re golden”, which is actually used only in “spoken informal American English”, which is to say that the writer has confused written with spoken American and moreover confuses both with plain English.
+Well, they’re Americans so you cannot expect them to speak English, can you?

 I’m not British, and English is not even my second language (it’s my third, to be precise – and please take note of the proper use of the contracted form of “it is”…) and I don’t have the pretension to be a novel Shakespeare of sorts, but I really get the shivers when I see the English language being brutalized in such a manner.

 And now, let’s have a final go at the acronyms and their use.

 The lesser awful is CoB, which in this case would stand for “Close of Business”.